Dried Orange Wreath With Natural Decorations

-My ultimate goal is to inspire and spark creativity in my readers, offering them simple crafts and home decorating ideas that will prepare your home decor for the holiday season.
-With the festivities bringing loved ones together, it’s the perfect time to make inexpensive Christmas craft pieces that welcome guests into your home.
+My goal is to inspire my readers by sharing simple crafts with little extra cost and home decorating ideas that will prepare your home for the holidays.
+The holidays are the best way to bring loved ones together and it’s the time to make inexpensive Christmas craft pieces that welcome them into your home.

-In this post, we’ll be sharing a great way to make a dried orange wreath, which is an easy project for your home throughout the cooler months and the holiday season.
-This dried orange wreath is not only a great addition to your fall and Christmas decorating but also serves as an excellent homemade gift for someone special.
-Imagine decorating your coffee table or front door with this lovely orange wreath, complete with a battery-operated flickering candle.
-It’s a wonderful way to celebrate togetherness and give heartfelt gifts that will be cherished.
+In this blog post, I’ll be sharing a great way to make a dried orange wreath, an easy project for your home during the cooler months, holiday season, fall, and next Christmas!
+This wreath is a great addition to your fall and Christmas decorating but is the perfect homemade gift.
+Imagine decorating your front door or coffee table with this farmhouse wreath, and a battery-operated candle.
+It’s a wonderful way to celebrate the season.

-This craft is one of our favorite ways to incorporate natural elements into our Christmas decorating.
-It embraces everything magical this time of year, dried oranges, cinnamon sticks, gilded walnuts, and star anise.
-What makes this easy project even more special, are the preserved acorns I’ve treasured for years.
-Adding all these natural elements to this finished wreath brings a charming touch to your holiday decorations.
+This craft is one of my favorite ways to incorporate nature into our Christmas decorating.
+It embraces everything magical during this time of year, dry oranges, cinnamon sticks, gilded walnuts, and star anise.
+What makes this easy project even more special, are the preserved acorns I’ve collected for years.
+Adding all these to this finished wreath is the best way to add charm to any Christmas decoration.

 Why Do We Decorate With Oranges?

-Hanging citrus slices at Christmas is a tradition that has roots in both historical and symbolic significance.
-Here are a few reasons why this practice developed:
+Hanging dry navel oranges at Christmas is a tradition of both historical and symbolic significance.
+Here are a few reasons how this developed:

-- Historical association: In the past, fresh fruits, including oranges, were a luxury and not readily available throughout the year.
+• Historical association: In the past, fresh fruits, including oranges, were a luxury and not readily available throughout the year.
 During the holiday season, when fresh produce was scarce, oranges became a special treat and were often given as gifts.
-Hanging citrus slices for Christmas decorating was a way to showcase these prized fruits and add a touch of indulgence during the holiday season.
+Hanging citrus slices for Christmas decorating was a way to showcase these prized fruits and add a touch of indulgence.

-- Traditional symbolism: Some believe that the circular shape of the citrus slices represents eternity or the continuous cycle of life.
-Additionally, the orange color is reminiscent of the sun and warmth, bringing a sense of joy and optimism during the holiday season.
+• Traditional symbolism: Some believe the circular shape of the blood oranges or navel oranges represents eternity or the cycle of life.
+Additionally, the orange color is reminiscent of the sun and warmth, bringing joy and optimism.

 How Long Do Dried Oranges Last?

-Dry oranges generally last about two or three years.
+Dry orange slices generally last about two or three years.
 Meaning they’ll look their best for the first couple of years, and start to turn increasingly darker.
-However, this doesn’t mean the citrus slices are bad or unusable!
+However, this doesn’t mean the darker orange slice is bad or unusable!

 Do Dried Citrus Slices Attract Bugs?